The best business credit cards for startups cater to businesses that are looking to establish business credit and cut costs.

 To complicate matters even more, many business credit cards hold you personally responsible for repaying the money your business spends.
 That means if you go out of business, the credit card issuer may still expect you to personally repay what the business owes.

-That’s what makes the Brex Card for Startups so exceptional: It doesn’t require a personal guarantee from founders or affect their personal credit.
+That’s what makes the Brex Card so exceptional: It doesn’t require a personal guarantee from founders or affect their personal credit.

-But because it’s a corporate card, the Brex Card for Startups may be difficult for certain startups to qualify for until their business is a little more established.
+But because it’s a corporate card, the Brex Card may be difficult for certain startups to qualify for until their business is a little more established.

 Look at some of the other business credit cards on this list to find one that’s a good fit for sole proprietors like freelancers and gig workers, who may have to rely on their personal credit to get started.